|Mecca -- Pilgrims at the Kaaba|

 Circumambulation is the simplest and easiest form of spiritual exercise.
 It means walking around, usually around something, often a holy object or site.
 Every religion practices some form of it.

 Hindus walk around the inner sanctum of their temples in concentric circles; Zen monks walk in a circle between meditative sittings.
 A Jewish bride circumambulates the groom.
 Catholic priests walk around the altar, shaking incense from a thurible.
-Even we Protestants will walk a labyrinth.
+Even Protestants will walk a labyrinth.

 The most circumambulated place in the world is the Kaaba in the Muslim holy city of Mecca.
 During the annual Hajj, pilgrims circle en masse, symbolizing the unity of believers.

 Anyone can circumamabulate.
 Even a child can do it, and get something out of it.
 Walking in a circle focuses the mind, creates a center.
 Centering is the same as meditation -- the words mean the same thing.
 And almost anything can be circumambulated.
 The very act of circling creates a sacred space, marked off for contemplation.

 |Pulpit Garden -- Cathedral of St. John the Divine|

 In Leonia, New Jersey, I like to walk around an elephant.
 This is a beautifully rusted steel sculpture, installed outside the Leonia Library -- a witty mashup of nature and civilization, our animal and industrial natures in one.
 Walking around it always produces an admiring chuckle, to see what God and humankind hath wrought.